MarcoKouyate/marcos-react/README.md

+# About this project

+This is my first ReactJS project.
+I use it as a playground to build my components.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.